The Devil's Disciple (1959 film): Plot

 Richard "Dick" Dudgeon (Kirk Douglas) is apostate and outcast from his family in colonial Websterbridge, New Hampshire, who returns their hatred with scorn.
 After the death of his father, mistakenly hanged by the British as a rebel in nearby Springtown, Dick rescues his body from the gallows, where it had been left as an example to others.
 He leaves it for burial in the parish graveyard in Websterbridge.
 Dick then returns to his childhood home to hear the reading of his father's will, much to his family's dismay.
 His mother (Eva Le Gallienne) is not happy to see him, deploring the way he has behaved.

 Local minister Rev. Anthony Anderson (Burt Lancaster) who is almost arrested for trying to talk the British into taking the body down, treats Dick with courtesy, despite Dick's self-proclaimed apostasy.
 Dick's "wickedness," however, appalls Anderson's wife, Judith (Janette Scott).
 To everyone's surprise, Dick's father left the bulk of his estate to Dick, his eldest son.
 His mother points out that the only wealth her husband had is what she brought to the marriage in a large dowry, but he has left her with nothing.
 To Dick's shock, his mother then refuses to stay with him and curses him.
 Dick proclaims himself a rebel against the British and scorns his family as cowards for appeasing the British.

 In the meantime, the British discover the father's grave.
 Anderson warns Dick that the British may arrest him for retrieving the body.
 He takes Dick home, thinking the British will not look for a disreputable outcast at a minister’s home.
 While Dick is there, Anderson is called to tend to Dick’s sick mother.
 Dick is left alone with Judith, despite the social impropriety.
 Before Anderson’s return, British soldiers enter Anderson's home and arrest Dick, mistaking him for Anderson.
 They believe Anderson illegally retrieved the body.
 Dick allows them to take him away without revealing his actual identity.
 He swears Judith to secrecy lest her husband be arrested for Dick's crime.
 In a state of great agitation, Judith finds her husband, who asks if Dick has harmed her.
 Breaking her promise to Dick, Judith reveals that soldiers came to arrest Anderson but Dick went in his place, stunning Anderson.
 Anderson tells Judith to have Dick keep quiet as long as possible, to give him "more start," then quickly rides away.
 Judith is unaware that Anderson has gone to seek help from Lawyer Hawkins (Basil Sydney), secretly the leader of the local rebels, to negotiate giving himself up in exchange for Dick (if Anderson just gave himself up, the British would keep them both).
-Judith believes her husband to be a coward and now sees Dick, who she previously despised, as a hero.
+Judith believes her husband to be a coward and now sees Dick, whom she previously despised, as a hero.
 She willingly kisses Dick farewell.